 Sete Cidades Lake is one of the most beautiful and photographed places in the Azores.
 A visit to this crater lake is a Sao Miguel Island “must-do”.

-Here we show you the many places you can visit to experience this incredible landscape.
+We provide many places to visit to experience this incredible landscape.
 Find the viewpoints, hikes and more to make this your favourite Azores destination.

 Lagoa das Sete Cidades